szabgab/modiin-co-learning/README.md

 You'll then have to learn to [update a GitHub project](docs/update_project.md) after the original repo ('upstream') made progress.
 You can then go on and contribute more to that project without programming.

-When you are readt to to do some programming the following tasks are suggested.
+When you are ready to do some programming the following tasks are suggested.
 Learn about Continuous Integration in general and [Travis-CI](docs/travis-ci.md) in particular.
 Fork the project [python-with-test](https://github.com/szabgab/co-learning-python-with-test), set up Travis-CI and submit a PR from a branch.
 (We we will comment on the PR)